felgueres/cs/README.md

-xGenerate list of possible words from a character matrix (dfs+backtrack) xFind the path between given vertices in a directed graph (dfs+backtrack) xFind cost of the shortest path in DAG using one pass of Bellman-Ford
+xGenerate list of possible words from a character matrix (dfs+backtrack) xFind the path between given vertices in a directed graph (dfs+backtrack) xFind cost of the shortest path in DAG using one pass of Bellman-Ford xFind cost of the longest path in DAG

 ---

+Check if undirected graph contains cycle or not
+Check if undirected graph is a Tree (Acyclic Connected Graph) Check if given digraph is a DAG or not

 Strongly Connected Components
-Check if a graph is strongly connected or not using one DFS Traversal Check if given graph is strongly connected or not Check if undirected graph is a Tree (Acyclic Connected Graph) Check if undirected graph contains cycle or **not** Check if given digraph is a DAG (Directed Acyclic Graph) or not
+Check if a graph is strongly connected or not using one DFS Traversal Check if given graph is strongly connected or not

 Check if graph is Bipartite Graph using DFS
 2-Edge Connectivity in a Graph